 H.E.
 Sheikh Hamad Bin Jaber Bin Jassim Al-Thani is the Chairman of the Group Board Executive Committee and a member of the GBNRGPC.
 He has been a member of the Board of Directors since 2004.
-He is also currently a Chairman of the permanent Population Committee and a member of the boards of Qatar University, Hamad Medical Corporation and Qatar Water & Electricity Company.
+He is also a member of the Board of Directors of Qatar Electricity and Water, Qatar Chemical Company, Supreme Committee for Delivery and Legacy, a member of the Board of Trustees of the Qatar University and the Strategic Advisory Panel of the Qatar Financial Centre.
+He is the Chairman of the Business Advisory Council for the College of Business and Economics of Qatar University.
+He is also the Chairman of the National Advisory Statistics Committee and the Vice Chairman of the Governing Board of UNESCO Institute for Statistics (UIS), a Board member of the Statistical Center for the Gulf Cooperation Council and the International Statistical Institute (ISI).
 Sheikh Hamad has a Bachelor's degree in Business Administration from the Metropolitan State College in the United States.

 H.E.
-Sheikh Abdulrahman Bin Saud Bin F J Al-Thani, Member
+Sheikh Abdulrahman Bin Saud Bin Fahad J Al-Thani, Member

 H.E.
-Sheikh Abdulrahman Bin Saud Bin F J Al-Thani has been a member of the Board of Directors since 2016.
+Sheikh Abdulrahman Bin Saud Bin Fahad J Al-Thani has been a member of the Board of Directors since 2016.
 He also serves on the Group Nomination, Remuneration, Governance and Policies Committee.
 Sheikh Abdulrahman is a Minister of State, and has previously held the positions of Chief of the Royal Court (the "Amiri Diwan") from 2005 to 2011, Personal Secretary to His Highness the Amir from 2003 to 2005, Deputy Minister of the Amiri Diwan from 2001 to 2003, Ambassador - Ministry of Foreign Affairs from 2000 to 2001 and Head of Political Administration of the Amiri Diwan from 1997 to 2000.
-He also serves as head of the Qatar Paralympic Committee, and is a member of the Council of the Ruling Family Affairs, the Consultative Council for the Georgetown University Branch in Qatar, Faculty of International Affairs, the Consultative Council for the Center for Contemporary Arab Studies - Georgetown University, Washington and the Board of Trustees for Qatar Museums Authority.
+He also serves as the Chairman of the Qatar Sports Federation for Special Needs, and as a Board member of Qatar Insurance Company and Qatar Navigation Company (Milaha).
+He is also a member of the Arab Thought Forum in Amman, Jordan and a member of the Advisory Council for Contemporary Arab Studies - Georgetown University in Washington.